Netanyahu rival Benny Gantz to meet US leaders

 Strengthened ties

-Israeli media report that Netanyahu, who was apparently unaware of Gantz’s trip until his rival called him on Friday, has “made it clear to Minister Gantz that the State of Israel only has one prime minister”.
+Israeli media have reported that Netanyahu, who was apparently unaware of the trip until Gantz called him on Friday, has “made it clear to Minister Gantz that the State of Israel only has one prime minister”.

 The Israeli embassy in Washington, DC is reported to have been ordered not to facilitate the “unauthorised” trip.